 The MSRED program requires international applicants to schedule a brief online interview with the Director as part of the application process.
 This interview can be conducted via Skype or WeChat, or another service accessible to the prospective student.

 Applicants will be notified via e-mail by March 1.
 Decisions cannot be given by telephone.
 Commitment to Enroll from the applicant must be received by April 15.

 New Orleans is a culturally-rich city, ready to welcome you!

-We host a Graduate Open House in the fall and spring of each year.
-Information on Open House dates can be found on our website under “Events”.
-If you are interested in attending a Graduate Open House please contact Tabitha Penton for more information about the day’s schedule.
-If you are unable to attend an Open House, we encourage you to schedule a call with one of our program directors.
+We regularly host a Graduate Open House.
+Information on Open House dates can be found on our website under “Events.”
+If you are interested in attending a Graduate Open House please contact William Wildman, Assistant Director of Admissions, for more information about the day’s schedule.
+If you are unable to attend an Open House, we encourage you to schedule a call with one of our program directors or William.